TheOdinProject/curriculum/react/react_and_the_backend/using_ruby_on_rails_for_your_backend.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand the manifold ways to include JavaScript in our Rails application.
+- Understand the various ways to use React in our Rails application.
-- Explain how to pass data from your Rails application to your JavaScript.
+- Explain how to pass data from your Rails application to React.
 - Learn how to integrate React with Rails and handle the CSRF token.

 ### Building your own backend with Ruby on Rails